© Copyright Cary Ravitz 2006, 2015, 2017

 And don't waste your partner swing only dances by calling dances that have long boring sequences.
 Make sure that there is something interesting that makes up for the lack of a neighbor swing.

 Dances to Avoid - The most common problem that I have with dances is dizziness.
 Any dance with more than 32 counts of consecutive clockwise rotation (star right / swing / circle / swing for example) should be examined closely.
 Are there any counter-clockwise figures?
 Are there optional counter-clockwise turns such as those that might be done in a do-si-do.
 It is easy to make a flowing dance when you aren't concerned about dizziness.
 Don't fall into the trap of calling a dance just because it flows.
+Do not take the dancers' dizziness lightly.
+This is a significant issue for some people.
+It prevents some people from contra dancing.
+Others can handle it but are at the edge.
+The dances that you call have a significant impact on the dancers' dizziness level.

 Some dances are wearing - that is, they tire arms, legs, or feet.
 Excessive allemandes and excessive clockwise rotation are the primary contributors.